Vadodara: Media

 The city has five local FM stations: Radio City (91.1 MHz), Radio Mirchi (98.3 MHz), Red FM (93.5 MHz), Big FM (92.7 MHz), and All India Radio, Vividh Bharti (93.9 MHz)(Aakashwani).
 Radio City (91.1 MHz) is known all over Vadodara for its Rag Rag Ma Vadodara City profile.
 All India Radio is broadcast on the AM band.
 Satellite radio was launched in nearby city of Ahmedabad by WorldSpace in 2005.
 Vadodara News Magazine(VNM) is a local news TV channel that covers events in the city.
 Sandesh News is a local news TV channel.

 Education

 The city houses many Schools and Colleges, including Baroda High School.
 Higher Education Institutions across various disciplines attract international students mainly from the African countries such as Ethiopia, Zimbabwe, Malawi, South Africa, and Kenya.

+In 1909 there were plans to open a school for the deaf.